rstephenrrtx/sample-room-java/WeatherRoom.md

   * A practical use of Bluemix services
   * REST API interaction

 I probably made it harder than it needed to be so I hope you learn from my experience.
+Looking back, I can't believe I made it that hard on myself.

 How would you extend this room?
 Have fun!